-Do you ever find yourself feeling stuck, uninspired, unmotivated and left behind in your life?
+Do you ever feel stuck, uninspired, unmotivated, and left behind in your life?

-Now don’t start throwing stones at me for telling you this and seeming like an agent of doom.
+Now don’t start throwing stones at me for telling you this like an agent of doom.

 It’s more like a human life cycle.

-You start comparing yourself to your mates who seem to have the Midas touch, they prosper at whatever they set out to do.
-Most of them are married, drive ‘big’ cars, travel for holidays abroad and have the best well paying jobs.
+You compare yourself to your mates who seem to have the Midas touch.
+They prosper at whatever they set out to do.
+Most of them are married, drive ‘big’ cars, travel for holidays abroad and have the best well-paying jobs.

 Speaking of you, that sounds like a far-fetched dream.
 You are angry with yourself and blame the universe for throwing bad luck to you.
 Nowhere close to your reality.
 The last job you had did not last a year, let alone being too demanding.